AbuTaoheed/Youtube-Analysis/README.md

 In the data cleaning and preparation phase, the following tasks were performed:
 1. Data loading and inspection
 2. Handling missing values and duplicates
-3. Data cleaning and formating
+3. Data formating and transformation

 ## Exploratory Analysis
 EDA involved exploration to answer and reveal the following: